 - 3. Many of the lots are planned so the fronts of homes would face the street with rear access via alleyways.
 The City Subdivision Regulations require alley rights-of-way to be at least 20 feet wide with a paved surface of at least 12 feet.
 The proposed alleys meet these requirements.
-All of the lots appear to be suitable for driveway or alley access in accordance with the subdivision regulations.
-(Preliminary Plat Sheets, City Subdivision Regulations Section 3-020.10) - 4.
+All of the lots appear to be suitable for driveway or alley access in accordance with the subdivision regulations. - 4.
 Street names are provided on the preliminary plat.
 Section 3-020.12 of the City Subdivision Regulations requires the street naming plan to be reviewed and approved prior to final plat approval.
-This requirement is reflected in a recommended condition of preliminary plat approval.
-(Preliminary Plat Sheets, City Subdivision Regulations Section 3-020.12) - 5.
+This requirement is reflected in a condition of preliminary plat approval. - 5.
 Section 3-020.4(H)(2) of the City Subdivision regulations requires street signs and traffic control devices to be approved by the City Engineer and consistent with the Manual on Uniform Traffic Control Devices adopted by the Montana Department of Transportation.
-A recommended condition of approval requires a signage plan reviewed and approved by City Fire and the City Engineer prior to final plat approval of the first phase and installation of signage meeting the above-named standards prior to platting of each phase. - 6.
-All streets and alley rights-of-way are proposed to be dedicated to the public.
+A condition of approval requires a signage plan reviewed and approved by City Fire and the City Engineer prior to final plat approval of each applicable phase and installation of signage meeting the above-named standards prior to platting of each phase. - 6.
+All streets and alley rights-of-way are to be dedicated to the public.
 Section 3-020.3(A)(1) of the City Subdivision regulations requires each public road to provide for construction and perpetual maintenance of the road.
 Section 5-050.4(M & N) of the City Subdivision regulations requires the Special Improvement District (SID) statement to be provided on the plat and on each instrument of conveyance.
-A condition of approval is recommended requiring a SID statement on the plat and in the subdivision covenants for future improvements and maintenance to all streets providing access to the subdivision lots. - 7.
+A condition of approval requires a SID statement on the plat and in the subdivision covenants for future improvements and maintenance to all streets providing access to the subdivision lots. - 7.
 Section 3-060.1 of the City Subdivision Regulations requires easements be provided for vehicular and pedestrian access, utilities and irrigation ditches and City Engineer approval of the easements.
 A condition of approval requires that the location and width of all easements including streets, utilities and the irrigation ditches shall be approved by the City Engineer prior to final plat approval of each phase. - 8.
 Subdivision Regulations Section 3-020.2 and .3C requires improvements to streets within or adjacent to a subdivision to meet the standards prescribed in Table .2A.